unioslo/zabbix-cli/docs/manual.rst

 Installing from source
 ----------------------

-The easiest way to install zabbix-cli from source is to get the lastest version from the master branch at the GitHub repository.
+The easiest way to install zabbix-cli from source is to download the latest stable release from GitHub https://github.com/usit-gd/zabbix-cli/releases in tar.gz or zip format.

+You can also clone the official GitHub GIT repository and get the latest code from the master branch.

 ::